ebp-nor/workshop-2024/day1_genome_assembly/11_PretextView.md

 # PretextView tutorial

 There are many ways to view a Hi-C contact map, but today we are going to use PretextView.
 To download the PretextView desktop application, click [here](https://github.com/wtsi-hpag/PretextView/releases), and pick a release that is suitable for your laptop.
+Some of the text below might be a bit outdated, but we have tried to address it where we have come across it.
+In addition to the text, take a look at [https://github.com/Nadolina/Rapid-curation-2.0](https://github.com/Nadolina/Rapid-curation-2.0), and make sure to tag your chromosomes.

 ## How to curate your assemblies